 Chester is a very small village located in the state of New York.
 With a population of 3,918 people and three constituent neighborhoods, Chester is the 377th largest community in New York.

 Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chester is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chester who work in office and administrative support (18.08%), management occupations (8.39%), and sales jobs (6.35%).
+There are especially a lot of people living in Chester who work in office and administrative support (20.60%), sales jobs (8.41%), and management occupations (7.96%).

 Also of interest is that Chester has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Chester is somewhat higher than in the average US city of 21.84%: 26.25% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Chester is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.59% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Chester in 2010 was $33,241, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $132,964 for a family of four.
+The per capita income in Chester in 2010 was $31,135, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $124,540 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and Indic languages.